 Program Clubs: Almost every program in the Math Faculty has an associated club, which runs events geared towards their members' general interests and an office where you can meet like-minded students in a social setting.
 For example, the Pure Math, Applied Math, and Combinatorics and Optimization Club (the programs are small!) runs Prof Talks and math contests, and the Computer Science Club has Code Parties and Unix Tutorials.

+PRO TIP: If you don't want to buy textbooks at full price, you can borrow them for free from MathSoc, or at a discounted price from the Feds Used Books Store in the SLC.
 Club members tend to take courses together, so there are likely to be students with whom you can work together.
 Note that you don't have to be in the program to join the club!
 Watch for the MathSoc Clubs Day early in the first month of classes.
 Finally, note that a large number of Stats- and ActSci-related clubs are actually located in the Mathematics 3 (M3) building.
 They're further away, but we still love them!